On this page:

-The School of Music encourages students who have demonstrated superior academic ability to participate in the music honors program.
-In order to enter the program, students must be juniors or seniors with a cumulative 3.0 GPA and a 3.5 GPA in music.
+The School of Fine and Performing Arts encourages students who have demonstrated a superior academic ability to participate in the music honors program.
+To enter the program, students must be juniors or seniors with a cumulative 3.0 GPA and a 3.5 GPA in music.
 For additional information, students should contact Dr. Dennis Loranger

 - Student may apply anytime after completion of the two year theory and literature sequence, i.e. MUS 1010,1020, 2010, 2020; MUS 1210, 1220; MUS 2010, 2020; MUS 1510,1520, 2510, 2520.

 - MUS 4810 paperwork is completed and submitted to the school Honor’s Committee and school director for approval.

 - There must be a clear and suitable topic, agreeable and reasonable evaluation method, realistic goals and timeline.

 - A more detailed procedure to be determined by the committee.

 - Typical projects earn between 3-6 credit hours.